-I’m an experienced teacher & workshop leader & have led hundreds of writing projects in primary & secondary schools over the years.
+I’m an experienced teacher and workshop leader, and over the years I’ve led hundreds of writing projects in infant, primary and secondary schools.

-Each visit is tailored to the needs of the school & normally involves a combination of writing workshops (with class-sized groups) and performances (for larger numbers).
+Each visit is tailored to the needs of your school and usually involves a combination of writing workshops (with class-sized groups) and performances (for larger audiences).
+No two schools or bookings are the same — I’ll listen to your needs and work with you to create a visit that best supports and engages your students.

 My travel costs are calculated at .45p per mile from my address (PE1) to the school & back.